 So, Christmas stocking is hung to receive gifts from Santa Clause whenever he arrives at your home silently.

 Santa Clause is the most iconic figure related to Christmas.
 Kids wait for Santa Clause on Christmas Eve and love to get a gift from Santa.
 But who is Santa?
 Is Santa a fictional character or real?

-Many years ago in 300s, there was a Saint named Saint Nicholas?
+Many years ago in the 300s, there was a Saint named Saint Nicholas?
 He was Famous for his Kind and Generous Nature.
-Once tried to help a poor family but the family refused to take money.
+Once tried to help a poor family but the family refused to make money.
 On the night he threw money through the chimney so, when they got up in the morning saw money there but didn’t know where it came from.
 The concept of Santa Clause visiting home silently and leaving gifts also originated from this.

 Another major character related to Santa Clause History is Sinterklaas mentioned in Dutch Stories.
-According to stories, SinterKlaas came from Spain and kids hope to get gifts from him.
-When the Dutch came to America and bought SinterKlaas with them.
+According to stories, Sinterklaas came from Spain and kids hope to get gifts from him.
+When the Dutch came to America and bought Sinterklaas with them.
 In America, SinterKlass became the ‘Santa Clause’.
-In the 1800’s Clement Clarke Moore wrote a poem ‘Twas the Night before Christmas’.
+In the 1800’s Clement Clarke Moore wrote the poem ‘Twas the Night before Christmas’.
 This poem gave a physical description of Santa Clause.
 In 1860, an artist Thomas Nast drew the picture of Santa Clause based on the physical description given in ‘Twas the Night before Christmas’.
 That picture was modified with the passage of time through the advertisers and painters.
 In 1931 Coca Cola used Red and White Santa in their Ad and left this image of Santa in the hearts of millions of people.
 So, this was the story of Today’s Jolly Santa Clause with the long white beard and red white costume.

 If you want to know more about the traditions of Merry Christmas you can find it on your Facebook Page “The Trendy Planet”.